Toroidal grid minors and stretch in embedded graphs: Preliminaries

 \subsection{Graph drawings and embeddings in surfaces}

-We recall that in a {\em drawing} of a graph $G$ in a surface $\Sigma$, vertices are mapped to points and edges are mapped to simple curves (arcs) such that the endpoints of an arc are the vertices of the corresponding edge; no arc contains a point that represents a non-incident vertex.
+We recall that in a {\em drawing} of a graph $G$ in a surface $\Sigma$, vertices are mapped to distinct points and edges are mapped to continuous curves (arcs) such that the endpoints of an arc are the vertices of the corresponding edge; no arc contains a point that represents a non-incident vertex.
 For simplicity, we often make no distinction between the topological objects of a drawing (points and arcs) and their corresponding graph theoretical objects (vertices and edges).
 A {\em crossing} in a drawing is an intersection point of two edges (or a self-intersection of one edge) in a point other than a common endvertex.
 An {\em embedding} of a graph in a surface is a drawing with no edge crossings.

+Throughout this paper, we exclusively focus on orientable surfaces; for each $g\ge 0$ we let $\Sigma_g$ denote the {\em orientable surface of genus $g$}.

 If we regard an embedded graph $G$ as a subset of its host surface $\Sigma$, then the connected components of $\Sigma \setminus G$ are the {\em faces} of the embedding.
+For clarity, we always assume that our embeddings are {\em cellular}, which means that every face is homeomorphic to an open disc.
+For a face $a$ of~$G$, the vertices and edges incident to $a$ form a walk in the graph $G$, which we call the {\em facial walk} of~$a$.
+It is folklore that under the assumption of a cellular embedding (and with a restriction to orientable surfaces), the set of facial walks of an embedded graph $G$ is fully determined by the {\em rotation scheme} of $G$, which is the set of cyclic permutations of edges of $G$ around the vertices of~$G$.

 We recall that the vertices of the {\em topological dual} $G^*$ of $G$ are the faces of~$G$, and its edges are the edge-adjacent pairs of faces of~$G$.
 There is a natural one-to-one correspondence between the edges of $G$ and the edges of $G^*$, and so, for an arbitrary $F\subseteq E(G)$, we denote by $F^*$ the corresponding subset of edges of~$E(G^*)$.
 We often use lower case Greek letters (such as $\alpha, \beta, \gamma$) to denote dual cycles.
 The rationale behind this practice is the convenience to regard a dual cycle as a simple closed curve, often paying no attention to its graph-theoretical properties.